Chiropractic Medicare Forms and Documentation

 Although maintenance care is “covered” it’s not “reimbursable” because it’s not deemed as reasonable and necessary according to Medicare.
 Only acute and chronic services are considered active care and subject to reimbursement.
 A provider must submit a claim for all covered services regardless of whether they are reimbursable, using proper modifiers.

 Each visit must be medically necessary and there must be sufficient objective proof that the patient’s condition is enhanced.
 Once further improvement cannot be reasonably expected, the treatment is considered supportive or preventive and Medicare will not reimburse.

 In May of 2009, the Department of Health and Human Services’ Office of Inspector General (OIG) published a report entitled “Inappropriate Medicare Payments for Chiropractic Services.”

 It did not paint a particularly complementary picture of chiropractic.
-In fact, it amounted to a warning shot that a more critical eye will be given to chiropractic claims in the years ahead.
-Among other shortcomings the OIG found that:
+In fact, it amounted to a warning shot that a more critical eye will be given to chiropractic claims in the years ahead:

 - Medicare inappropriately paid $178 million for chiropractic claims in 2006.

 - Efforts to stop reimbursement for maintenance care had been ineffective.

 - Chiropractors often do not comply with the Medicare Benefit Policy Manual documentation requirements.